kubestash/docs/docs/guides/volume-populator/statefulset/index.md

 **Verify Backup Setup Successful**

-If everything goes well, the phase of the `BackupConfiguration` should be `Ready`.
+If everything goes well, the phase of the `BackupConfiguration` should be in `Ready` state.
 The `Ready` phase indicates that the backup setup is successful.

-Let's verify the `Phase` of the BackupConfiguration,
+Let's check the `Phase` of the BackupConfiguration,

 ```bash
 $ kubectl get backupconfiguration -n demo